tsucchi/p5-Otogiri-Plugin-DeleteCascade/README.md

 loading this plugin, `delete_cascade` method is exported. `delete_cascade` follows Foreign Keys(FK) and delete data referred in these key.

+# NOTICE

+Please DO NOT USE this module in production code and data.
+This module is intended to be used for data maintainance in development environment or cleanup data for testcode.

+This module does not support multiple foreign key.
+It causes unexpected data lost if you delete data in multiple foreign key table.

+This module uses [DBIx::Inspector](http://search.cpan.org/perldoc?DBIx::Inspector) to access metadata(foreign keys).
+In some environment, database administrator does not allow to access these metadata, In this case this module can't be used.

 # METHOD

 ## $self->delete\_cascade($table\_name, $cond\_href);